georgespingos/li-ppt-gt/md/git-presentation.md

 --------------

+### Staging area / The index (cont.)

 Removing a file

 	$ git rm [--cached] my-file.ext

-Removing a file from your directory and the index does not remove the file’s existing history from the repository.
+Removing a file from your directory and the index does not remove the file's existing history from the repository.

 Note: